gbwriting/gbwriting.github.io/_characters/reagan.md

 <h3>College</h3>

-* Went to Columbia University, where she got her Bachelor's Degree before going to law school
+* Went to Greenborough University, where she got her Bachelor's Degree before going to law school
 * Passed the bar on the first try thanks to Amelia's help studying

 <h3>Adult Life</h3>